SuthakaranP/SuthakaranP/README.md

 ## Hi there 👋

+**I am P. Suthakaran, currently pursuing a B.Tech degree in Information Technology**

+- 🌱 I’m currently learning full-stack development with a focus on React and Angular frameworks.
+- 👯 I’m looking to collaborate on innovative web applications that combine creative UI and efficient backend systems..
+- 🔭 With a strong interest in web technologies, I aim to grow into a skilled full-stack engineer ready to take on real-world projects.

 <!--
 **SuthakaranP/SuthakaranP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.